jinruiiii/CaliChat/README.md

 ## Installation

 ### Prerequisites
-- Ensure you have [Docker](https://www.docker.com/get-started) installed on your machine.
+- Ensure you have [Docker](https://www.docker.com/get-started) of [Podman](https://docs.podman.io/en/latest/) installed on your machine.

 ### Steps
 1. Clone the repository: